GlenDC/alumdb/README.md

   <img src="docs/images/banner.png" alt="TSG banner image"/>
 </p>

+AluminiumDB (AlumDB) is an embeddable append-log written in Rust that can optionally be used via a server as well.
+However database is designed for client-only use cases, with the possibility of a client syncing its Database between different platforms P2P.

+If you want a client->server DB there are plenty of better options available.
+If you look for a (Rust) embeddable DB however that can be used as the storage for your Application, than AlumDB might be what exactly what you need.

 > **WARNING**: this database is highly experimental,
 > and while we do plan to dogfeed on it as soon as we can for some of our own applications,
 > it is not advised to use it in a production environment already.